Transforming science education through research-driven innovation

 Beginning in fall 2021, JCPS offered teacher leaders the option to pilot OpenSciEd Middle School, a new open-source science curriculum developed by a consortium of science educators and researchers led by BSCS.
 Many schools opted in, but the timing was challenging.
 Schools were just emerging from COVID-19, with teachers and students exhausted from months of online learning and morale at a low point.

-The challenge was multiplied with a district leadership transition at the start of the school year.
-Brittany Thompson, K-12 Academic Specialist for Jefferson County Public Schools in Louisville, Kentucky had signed on as an instructional coach, excited to leverage her prior work with BSCS.
-She suddenly found herself stepping into the role of Academic Specialist, responsible for science education across 130 schools.
-Many schools had opted in to pilot OpenSciEd, but implementing a new curriculum required significant shifts in teaching practice.
+The challenge was deepened with a district leadership transition at the start of the school year.
+Brittany Thompson had participated in BSCS’s STeLLA professional learning as a classroom teacher, an experience she says changed her practice.
+She signed on as an instructional coach, excited to build on that foundation, then quickly found herself stepping into the K-12 Academic Specialist role, responsible for science education across 130 schools.

 “Luckily, BSCS and I go way back.
 Our work together has changed my life.
 I always have complete confidence that BSCS’s programs will meet our district’s goals.
 And I knew I could count on the PL team to adjust and adapt the OpenSciEd professional learning as needed given the challenges we were facing.”